We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 High Capacity

 As power drinkers, we love machines with generously sized water reservoirs, and the 14101 doesn’t disappoint, offering a whopping 72-ounce capacity!
-We regard anything over 60-ounces as being excellent, and this model beats that threshold by a comfortable margin.
+We regard anything over 60 ounces as being excellent, and this model beats that threshold by a comfortable margin.

 Note, however, that the actual capacity is slightly less than what’s listed.
 The model suffers from a design flaw that doesn’t allow the pump to pull quite all the water from the reservoir.
 This would be an easy problem to solve.
 All it would require would be a small length of plastic tubing that reached the bottom of the tank, but so far, the company hasn’t addressed the issue.